catb0t/fnv-hash/WHATS-THIS.md

-This directory contains the public domain release of the FNV-1* hash algorithm.
-See README for more information.
+This repository contains the public domain release of the FNV hash algorithms.
+See the README for more information.